Multi-Task Instruction Tuning of LLaMa for Specific Scenarios: A Preliminary Study on Writing Assistance: Specifying LLMs to a Scenario

 \paragraph{Scenario-specific instruction tuning can lead to further improvements, but not on all tasks.} After adding the writing-related instruction data, the overall performance further improves from 43.07 to 48.65 (Alpaca-7B vs. Writing-Alpaca-7B), demonstrating the effectiveness of scenario-specific instruction tuning.
 The largest gain appears in the neutralization task, where using writing instruction data leads to about 30 points of improvement.

 However, we observe that in certain datasets, the improvement is marginal or even non-existent.
 For instance, in the JFLEG dataset, Writing-Alpaca surpasses Alpaca by a mere 0.6.
-One possible explanation could be that Alpaca is proficient in producing highly fluent results.
+One possible explanation could be that Alpaca is proficient in producing highly fluent results, thanks to the powerful language modelling capability acquired through unsupervised pre-training on large-scale raw texts.

-\paragraph{Adapting LLaMa to writing tasks makes it outperform other larger off-the-shelf LLMs.} As shown in Table \ref{tab:comp}, we compare Writing-Alpaca-7B with other powerful LLMs on our benchmark, such as OPT-175B \cite{zhang2022opt}, GPT3-175B \cite{brown2020language}, InstructGPT-175B (\texttt{text-davinci-001}) \cite{ouyang2022training}, and ChatGPT\footnote{\url{https://chat.openai.com}}.
-Although our Writing-LLaMa-7B is much smaller, we observe it still outperforms all its counterparts on most writing tasks.
-This phenomenon may hint that: adapting a small-size open-sourced LLM to a specific scenario may make it a domain expert and surpass those much larger off-the-shelf LLMs.
+\paragraph{Adapting LLaMA to writing tasks makes it outperform larger off-the-shelf LLMs while still lag behind some task-specific SOTA.} As shown in Table \ref{tab:comp}, we compare Writing-Alpaca-7B with other much larger LLMs on our benchmark, such as OPT-175B \cite{zhang2022opt}, GPT3-175B \cite{brown2020language}, InstructGPT-175B (\texttt{text-davinci-001}) \cite{ouyang2022training}, and ChatGPT\footnote{\url{https://chat.openai.com}}.
+Although our Writing-Alpaca-7B is much smaller, we observe it still outperforms all its counterparts on most writing tasks.
+This phenomenon may hint that: adapting a small-size open-sourced LLM to a specific scenario may make it a scenario expert and surpass those much larger off-the-shelf LLMs.
 This can be affordable for most companies and individual developers who only need to build targeted applications in practice.

+Nonetheless, we observe that Writing-Alpaca-7B sometimes underperforms when compared to previous dataset-specific SOTA.
+These systems often employ large-scale supervised training data or incorporate modules specially designed for tasks.
+In Section \ref{sec:task}, we initiate a discussion on the potential application of similar strategies to further enhance the performance of LLMs in a given task.